Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 There may be as few as one or two warts on the body of the eastern American toad.
 They have more significant warts on their tibia.

-Unlike most other different types of toads, the toads have very few patterns, if any at all, on their bodies.
-The average length of the dwarf American toad is six centimeters, or two and one-quarter inches.
+Unlike most other types of toads, the toads have very few patterns, if any, on their bodies.
+The average length of the dwarf American toad is six centimeters or two and one-quarter inches.

-The hue ranges from dark to light red, and the warts themselves are typically a darker shade than the surrounding skin.
+The hue ranges from dark to light red, and the warts are typically darker than the surrounding skin.

-A few scattered populations of Hudson Bay toads are located in proximity to the northern parts of Ontario.
+A few scattered populations of Hudson Bay toads are located near the northern parts of Ontario.
 They are marked with a bright red color on the sides of their bodies.

 12. European Green Toad

 A different name for the Bufo viridis species is the European green toad.
-There is a species of toad called the European mainland toad that lives there.
+A species of toad called the European mainland toad lives there.

-Theses different types of toads can survive in a wide variety of environments, including semi-arid steppes, urban areas, and mountainous regions.
+These different types of toads can survive in various environments, including semi-arid steppes, urban areas, and mountainous regions.

 Twelve primary evolutionary lineages have contributed significantly to the species’ expansion over Europe.